jamowei/fritz2-spring-todomvc/README.md

 * [Spring Framework](https://start.spring.io/)
 - by using Spring Boot, Spring Web, Spring Data JPA in "backend"
 * [H2 Database](https://www.h2database.com/html/main.html)
-- running as in-memory-db only in "backend" for storing the ToDos
+- running as in-memory-db which stores the data

 # Current status
 What is currently there: